Shelly Martinez: Professional wrestling career

-Early career
+Early career (2000-2005)

 Martinez began working as a model in order to further her professional wrestling career.
 She also worked as an actress, and after being cast in an independent film about wrestling, she was introduced to a wrestling promoter and trainer.
 She trained at his school for two and a half years.
 Martinez first wrestled in Southern California under the ring name Desire, appearing in several independent promotions such as Revolution Pro Wrestling, Empire Wrestling Federation (EWF) and Ultimate Pro Wrestling (UPW), where she worked as the storyline sister of Kyra.
 While in UPW, she also competed under the name Halloween Barbie.
 She also had a run in Women's Extreme Wrestling, where she played the storyline cousin of Mercedes Martinez.
 On July 19, 2002, Martinez, under the name Desire, teamed with Threat to win the vacant EWF Tag Team Championship in a battle royal.
 They held the championship for 28 days, before losing it to PHAT (Eric Matlock and Devon Willis) on August 16.
 In December 2004, Martinez trained at World Wrestling Entertainment (WWE)'s developmental territory, Ohio Valley Wrestling (OVW) for a few weeks.